Greetings to all,

 History rightly examines many facets of various civilizations, and the collapse of various people groups have political, economic, cultural, and geographic explanations.
 But sin lies at the root of all misery, and since we are all sinners, all of us share responsibility for whatever is wrong in the world.
 “All have sinned and fall short of the glory of God.”

 Both the image of God and the fall of man mean that there is far more that unites, rather than divides, every person who has ever lived.
 Even an Egyptian god-king from thousands of years ago and our next door neighbor still share these same characteristics.
 Our differences remain skin deep.

 Apart from a Christian context, History, however interesting, would have no real meaning for us beyond mere entertainment.
 We will keep returning to these foundational truths, for History makes no sense without them.
+I told the students that this class may have started in an unexpected way for them, but we cannot understand History without understanding mankind, and we cannot understand mankind without understanding who God is.
 Next week, we will attempt to understand what makes a “civilization,” and how civilizations function.